MohamedDarkaoui/C-compiler/README.md

 ### Tests
 ---
-The tests are written in the directory testInputs.
+The test inputs are written in the directory testInputs.
 * input1.c
     * declarations
 * input2.c